TWUOnline/FAR-Centres/README.md

 #### Knowledge

-1. Describe various learning theories and develop the ability to identify indiv**i**dual and group learning needs. \(KA\)
+1. Describe various learning theories and develop the ability to identify individual and group learning needs. \(KA\)
 2. Identify a variety of facilitation/coaching methods and techniques.  \(KA\)